dailystory/WordPress/plugin/readme.txt

 ## Frequently Asked Questions

 ### What is DailyStory?
-DailyStory is a [Customer Engagement Platform](https://www.dailystory.com) that includes everything your team needs to convert today's visitor into tomorrow's customer.
+DailyStory is a [Campaign Attribution Platform](https://www.dailystory.com) that helps B2B digital marketers know where they found their best customers.

 ### Can I use my existing WordPress theme?
 Yes, DailyStory works out-of-the-box with all WordPress themes.
 If you find a problem though, we’d be happy to fix it!